JerryI/wljs-docs/docs/frontend/Advanced/Frontend interpretation/WLJS Functions.md

 - direct calls as it is
 - indirect using containers

-The first one is rather straighforward, where basically most UI functions and core built-in functions are written.
+The first one is rather straightforward, where basically most UI functions and core built-in functions are written.

 ### Simple direct call
 As simple as that